10 Best Insulated Jackets Reviewed and Compared

 The insulated jacket may or may not come with a hood.
 Depending on the climate and activity, this could a deal breaker.
 Hoods provide more face and neck protection.
 However, this may mean there isn’t room for a helmet.
 A hat may be enough to wear in cooler temperatures.
 But rainy days means having a hood is a safe bet.

-Insulated jackets typically feature water-resistant properties, and new technologies further add or enhance this capability.
+A: Insulated jackets typically feature water-resistant properties, and new technologies further add or enhance this capability.
 Down insulation by itself isn’t water-resistant, but the jacket may include a DWR finish.
-None of these options are 100% waterproof but will keep you drier than a regular jaket will in light rain.
+None of these options are 100% waterproof.

 - How to Choose the Best Insulated Jacket, Informational Outdoors Website, Dec 02, 2016 ,